 This is another reliable and super simple way to put the battery under load.
 Take the readings from the voltmeter and if it records a 9.6v and above, your battery is in a perfect condition.
 If the reading is below 9.6v, your battery wasn’t fully reconditioned you may be forced to repeat these steps and do everything correctly.

-Bring Old Batteries Back To Life Again!
+Learn This Method to Bring Old Batteries Back To Life Again!

 How to Recondition Old Batteries of Your Laptop

 There are many ways through which you can successfully recondition a laptop battery.
 All these are simple approaches which you can successfully do by yourself at home.

 Method 1: Remove the battery from your laptop and wrap it using a plastic bag.
 Put it in a freezer and let it stay there for 12 hours.
 Remove it from the bag, insert it back into the laptop and recharge it fully.
 If there are no visible leaks around the battery, you would have successfully reconditioned the battery and it is ready to serve you for a couple of years!

 Method 2: This is a very easy yet highly effective technique.
 Just plug in your battery and allow it to charge at full strength.
 Wait for the battery to drain itself empty and plug it in once again to recharge fully.
 Repeat the same procedure a couple of times until you get a rejuvenated battery.